eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### The Phenomenal Question

-Information physics can explain the functional aspects of consciousness—how electrical circuits process information, make decisions, and control behavior.
+Information dynamics can explain the functional aspects of consciousness—how electrical circuits process information, make decisions, and control behavior.
 But it doesn't immediately explain why there should be qualitative, subjective experience (qualia) associated with these electrical processes.

 **Why Experience Exists:**
-Several possibilities emerge from information physics:
+Several possibilities emerge from information dynamics:

 **Integrated Information Theory:** Consciousness may be identical to integrated information—the amount of information generated by a system above and beyond its parts.
 Electrical circuits that integrate information in complex ways may necessarily generate subjective experience.